Patrick Ferguson: 1777

 In 1777, Ferguson went to the colonies to serve in the American War of Independence; commanding an experimental rifle corps equipped with his new rifle.
 However, after initial success, he was shot through the right elbow joint at the Battle of Brandywine on 11 September 1777 in Pennsylvania.
 Shortly before, he had had the chance to shoot a prominent American officer, accompanied by another in distinctive hussar dress, but decided not to do so, as the man had his back to him and was unaware of Ferguson's presence.
 A surgeon told Ferguson in the hospital that some American casualties had said that General Washington had been in the area at the time.
 Ferguson wrote that, even if the officer were the general, he did not regret his decision.
 The officer's identity remains uncertain; historians suggest that the aide in hussar dress might indicate the senior officer was Count Casimir Pulaski.

-For some months after being wounded, Ferguson was at risk for amputation of his arm.
+For some months after being wounded, Ferguson was at risk of having his arm amputated.
 During this time, he received news of his father's death.
 Ferguson eventually recovered, although his right arm was permanently crippled.